 Kaori Horikoshi

-• ・Engaged in project to create Microsoft Office product seminar materials, books, various product manuals, help, and business manuals
+• ・Engaged in projects for creating seminar materials for Microsoft Office products, books, various product manuals, help documents, and business manuals.

-• - Involved in manual evaluation, consulting for major electronics manufacturers, and development of seminar materials for major insurance company representatives.
+• Involved in manual evaluation, consulting for major electronics manufacturers in manual creation, and developing seminar materials for representatives of major insurance companies.

 • ・Active as a machine translation consultant

-• ・ 2013 23rd JTF (Japan Translation Federation) Translation Festival "Approaches to Machine Translation in Multilingual Environments: From the Perspectives of Evaluation and Process" Lecture
+• ・ 2013 23rd JTF (Japan Translation Federation) Translation Festival "Approaches to Machine Translation in Multilingual Contexts - From the Perspectives of Evaluation and Process" Lecture

 Akiko Hashimoto